Looking for some insider tips on the best things to do in Luang Prabang? You’ve hit the jackpot!

 2. Respectfully Observe the Sacred & Time-Honored Ritual of Sai Bat

-These days, Luang Prabang may best be known for its morning almsgiving ritual of sai bat (commonly referred to as tak bat) where a steady stream of novice monks emerge from their respective temples just before sunrise to collect offerings of sticky rice (a key part of their sustenance for the day) from devotees.
+These days, Luang Prabang may best be known for its morning almsgiving ritual of sai bat (commonly referred to as tak bat) where a steady stream of novice monks emerge from their respective temples just before sunrise to collect offerings of sticky rice from devotees, which forms a key part of these monks’ sustenance for the day.

 If you’re planning on visiting Luang Prabang and want to see Sai Bat for yourself, you’ll want to first read our complete guide to responsibly experiencing Sai Bat in Luang Prabang including helpful hints on when and where to go and how you can help keep this centuries-old practice alive.